Setting Up Two-Factor Authentication With RSA SecurID

 1. Register the PAM360 server as an Agent Host in the RSA Authentication Manager.

-3. In the RSA Authentication API configuration file (rsa_api.properties), edit the "RSA_AGENT_HOST" property value as PAM360's server hostname or IP address.
-This file will be located in the default application directory (<PAM360_SERVER_HOME>\bin).
+4. In the RSA Authentication API configuration file (rsa_api.properties), edit the RSA_AGENT_HOST property value as PAM360's server hostname or IP address.
+This file will be located in the default application folder (<PAM360-Installation-Directory>\bin).

-Note: If you are using PAM360's high availability feature, you need to carry out the above steps in the secondary server installation as well.
+If you are using PAM360's high availability feature, you need to perform the above steps in the secondary server installation as well.

 Before the second factor authentication can take place, use the RSA Security Console to enter all desired PAM360 users into RSA Authentication Manager, assign tokens to them and activate them on the appropriate Agent Host.

 Ensure that the user name in RSA Authentication Manager and the corresponding user name in PAM360 are the same.
-For an already existing RSA user, in case there is a user name mismatch between PAM360 and RSA Authentication Manager, you can map the correct user name in PAM360 by editing the user properties in PAM360.
+For an already existing RSA user, in case there is a user name mismatch between PAM360 and RSA Authentication Manager, you can map the correct user name in PAM360 by editing the user properties.

 For example, if you have imported a user by the name 'ZYLKER\rob' from Active Directory into PAM360 and in RSA Authentication Manager, the username is recorded as 'rob', there will be a mismatch.
 To avoid that, you can edit the user name in PAM360 and get the name 'ZYLKER\rob' mapped to 'rob')